 - What’s holding them back?

+The first step: Gain insights into what your customers are thinking.
 Consider what’s happening in their minds as they navigate your site.
+What questions or objections arise along the way?

-As we saw with Trailcam Pro, if you answer those questions, you can sometimes significantly increase the total sales you make on your site.
+If you answer your customers’ questions, you can significantly increase the total sales you make on your site.

-If you’d like our CRO experts to see what conversion best practices can be applied to your eCommerce site, contact us here.
-To see your best possible conversion rate, you need an advanced strategy designed for your specific audience, and we can help.
-Contact us here.
+Contact our CRO experts today to see what conversion best practices (like free shipping thresholds) can be applied successfully to your site.
+Together, we’ll build a customized, advanced strategy designed for your specific audience, budget, and eCommerce business goals.

 What is the statistical confidence you used in the test with the free shipping?